 However, Peru is pretty much safe for solo female travelers, as long as you keep these safety tips in mind.

 - Don’t walk around by yourself at night, especially in Lima.
 Around the world, women by themselves are targets – particularly at night.
 Just don’t do it.

 - If you feel like someone’s following you, don’t stop walking.
 This will allow potential attackers to surround you.
 Keep walking until you can see tourist police or somebody that looks like they might be able to help.

 - Seriously, get yourself a data plan sim.
 You’ll get maps, so you can plan your routes around town.
 You’ll be able to make regular calls to home, taxi services, and your accommodation.
 You will have access to Uber, Facebook, Twitter, Google Translate whatever.
 It’s always a good thing to let people know where you are in the world.

 - On that note, if you’re heading out on a trek, or a long bus ride, or out for the night, put that data to good use and tell your family where you are.
 Tell your hostel too.
 Don’t go off the grid.
-Not cool.